 Ask the doctor or nurse if you are not sure about what to do after treatment.

 You might need another treatment about 4 weeks later if your skin cancer was thick or deep.

-In 2011, the National Institute of Health and Care Excellence (NICE) published guidance on a particular type of PDT called Ambulight.
-This photodynamic therapy can be given in places outside hospitals, for example in patients’ homes.
-It is thought that it may cause less pain than normal photodynamic therapy.
+The National Institute of Health and Care Excellence (NICE) published guidance on a particular type of PDT called Ambulight.
+You can have this photodynamic therapy in places outside hospitals, for example in your home.
+It is thought that it might cause less pain than normal photodynamic therapy.

 But NICE said that although doctors can choose to use Ambulight PDT there is not much evidence about how well it works.